How to Meal Prep for the Week (Without Burning Out)

 3. Roasted or Prepped Vegetables

-Sheet pan vegetables take 25 minutes and virtually no effort.
-Chop, toss in olive oil and salt, roast at 425°F until caramelized.
+Sheet-pan vegetables take 25 minutes and require virtually no effort.
+Chop, toss in olive oil and salt, and roast at 425°F until caramelized.
 These go into grain bowls, pasta, wraps, or straight from the container when you need something fast.

 How to Actually Start